 TRAC may be able to represent you if any of the following apply to your situation:

-- Many tenants in your building are being affected by the same issue, and would like to file for dispute resolution jointly.
+- Multiple tenants in your building are being affected by the same issue, and would like to file for dispute resolution as a group.
 For example:

-- Similar eviction notices given to many tenants
+- similar eviction notices have been given to multiple tenants;

-- Landlord non-compliance with an order from the RTB, or a local government or health authority
+- landlord non-compliance with an order from the RTB, local government, or health authority; or

 You may qualify for the help of a legal advocate at another organization.
 Most legal advocates only represent low-income tenants, and each organization has its own eligibility criteria.
 You can search for an advocate near you using PovNet’s Find an Advocate Map.

 If you do not qualify for the help of an advocate, you may want to seek the help of a lawyer.
 The Lawyer Referral Service can connect you with a lawyer for a 30 minute phone consultation for $25.

 You can always call our Tenant Infoline to ask questions about the dispute resolution process and how to prepare for you hearing.
 Please also read through our website pages on dispute resolution, as well as the Residential Tenancy Branch’s website (www.gov.bc.ca/landlordtenant).